Where do I go for a COVID-19 test at National Jewish Health?

 If I have a positive COVID-19 test, am I protected against future infections?

-The presence of antibodies indicates that your immune system has seen the COVID-19 virus and begun to fight it.
+The presence of antibodies indicates that your immune system has begun to respond to either the COVID-19 virus or the vaccine.
 For many diseases, the presence of antibodies indicates resistance to future infections or less severe disease if an infection does occur.
 The length and strength of the protection can vary depending upon the disease and severity of infection.
 Protection after initial infection has not yet been proven for COVID-19.
-Patients should not reduce their infection control efforts if they have had positive antibody testing results.
+People should not reduce their infection control efforts if they have had positive antibody testing results.

 What do my test results mean?